Architectural lighting design: Fixtures

+Lighting design layers

+Designers utilize the idea of lighting layers when creating a lighting plan for a space.
+Lighting layers include: task layer, focal layer, ambient layer, decorative layer, and daylight layer.
+Each layer contributes a function to the space and often they work together to create a well composed lighting design.
+The task layer is lighting that serves a purpose to perform a certain job or task.
+Typically, in this layer, there tends to be a need for more light.
+An example of this would be the use of under cabinet lighting in a kitchen.
+The focal layer is when lighting is used to highlight a certain feature in a room, such as a fireplace.
+This type of lighting draws the eye to that certain area.
+The ambient layer provides for background or general lighting.
+This layer has a strong influence on the brightness of a space.
+In the decorative layer, lighting is used as an ornament to the space and can help develop the style.
+The daylight layer uses natural light or the sun to light a space.
+Using the layering technique helps to develop the aesthetic and functionality of lighting.

 Photometric studies

 Photometric studies are performed to simulate lighting designs for projects before they are built or renovated.
 This enables architects, lighting designers, and engineers to determine whether a proposed lighting layout will deliver the amount of light intended.
 They will also be able to determine the contrast ratio between light and dark areas.
 In many cases these studies are referenced against IESNA or CIBSE recommended lighting practices for the type of application.
 Depending on the type of area, different design aspects may be emphasized for safety or practicality (i.e. such as maintaining uniform light levels, avoiding glare or highlighting certain areas).
 A specialized lighting design application is often used to create these, which typically combine the use of two-dimensional digital CAD drawings and lighting simulation software.

 Color temperature for white light sources also affects their use for certain applications.
 The color temperature of a white light source is the temperature in kelvin of a theoretical black body emitter that most closely matches the spectral characteristics of the lamp.
-Incandescent light bulbs have a color temperature around 2700 to 3000 kelvin; daylight is around 6400 kelvin.
+Incandescent light bulbs have a color temperature around 2700 to 3000 kelvin; daylight is around 6500 kelvin.
 Lower color temperature lamps have relatively more energy in the yellow and red part of the visible spectrum, while high color temperatures correspond to lamps with more of a blue-white appearance.
 For critical inspection or color matching tasks, or for retail displays of food and clothing, the color temperature of the lamps will be selected for the best overall lighting effect.
 Color may also be used for functional reasons.
 For example, blue light makes it difficult to see veins and thus may be used to discourage drug use.